TrueBlocks/trueblocks-docs/content/docs/prologue/install-explorer.md

 ---
-title: "Install the Explorer Browser app"
+title: "3.
+Install the Explorer Browser app"
 description: "Explorer is the GUI frontend for TrueBlocks "
 lead: "Explorer is the GUI frontend for TrueBlocks"
 date: 2021-07-02T08:01:07-03:00